 So sometime this spring, pick a beautiful day, sit with your spouse/partner, and start going over your finances.
-By picking a nice day, your mood will be right and you will able to think with a positive attitude towards your finances.
+By choosing a beautiful day, your mood will be right and you will able to think with a positive attitude towards your finances.

 20 Tips To Spring Clean Your Home Finances

-If you created financial goals or plans for 2017, this is the best time to go over them and evaluate your progress.
-You might see that maybe it needs to change focus, or seeing that you are right on tract.
+If you created financial goals or plans for the year, this is the best time to go over them and evaluate your progress.
+You might see that maybe it needs to change focus, or seeing that you are right on track.

 Before you start making any financial changes during spring financial cleaning, you must always look at your financial blueprint; your budget.
 Look for any problem areas and what needs improvements.
 Start tweaking areas that you feel comfortable with.
 Where are you with your debt reduction, and what plans are in place to eliminate this debt?

 - 6 Tips For Keeping Your Home Clean After Spring Cleaning